5 CV Mistakes and How to Avoid Them

 The introductory section of your CV is aimed at revealing the following to the employer and should be formatted as such:

-- A brief summary of your professional life
+- A summary of your professional life

 - Your personal qualities